TinfFoil/learning_b4b/README.md

 ## Requirements

 In order to follow the tutorial, you will require a personal computer.
-Depending on your operative system, you will require **one** of the following:
+Depending on your operative system, you will need **one** of the following:

   * **Windows machine**.
-You have to download both [KiTTy](http://www.9bis.net/kitty/#!index.md) and [kscp](http://www.9bis.net/kitty/files/kscp.exe); both area available in this project as a single zip file
+You have to download both [KiTTy](http://www.9bis.net/kitty/#!index.md) and [kscp](http://www.9bis.net/kitty/files/kscp.exe); both are available in this project, as a single zip file.
+[Powershell](https://apps.microsoft.com/store/detail/powershell/9MZ1SNWT0N5D?hl=en-us&gl=US) should do the role of KiTTy.
   * **Mac**.
 Nothing; you are ready to go
   * **Linux**.
 Nothing; you are ready to go